mr-atta/reading-notes/301/read301.9.md

  > Modules and require()

- ## What is a module?
+ ## What is a module❓
    > A module is a file.
 One script is one module.

    > Modules can load each other and use special directives export and import to interchange functionality, call functions of one module from another one.

- ## What does the word ‘require’ do?
+ ## What does the word ‘require’ do❓
  > Global , take a path.

  > The require() method is used to load and cache JavaScript modules.
 So, if you want to load a local, relative JavaScript module into a Node. js application, you can simply use it.

- ## How do we bring another module into the file the we are working in?
+ ## How do we bring another module into the file the we are working in❓
    >  require('./<name>.path')

- ## What do we have to do to make a module available?
+ ## What do we have to do to make a module available❓
    > module.exports=<router>